These lessons introduce you to the grammar of words and parts of words.

 Notice a key difference between this definition of government and our definition of agreement.
 When two words agree, they share the same form of the same property.
-When one word governs another, the governed word alone must comply with a grammatical property (the word see from our previous example never takes the property of "object case", but the pronoun it governs does).
+When one word governs another, the governed word alone must comply with a grammatical property (the word see from our previous example does not take the property of "object case", but the pronoun it governs does).

 Some verbs take accusative objects, while others do not.
 Verbs that take such "direct objects" are transitive, while those that do not are intransitive.
 The transitive verb see takes a direct object (consider again the dog sees me).
 The intransitive verb go does not (we cannot say "the dog goes me").

 Keep in mind that this treatment of transitivity is far too basic to account for the more complex issues that arise in syntax.